crownstone/bluenet/docs/PROTOCOL.md

 Value | Name | Description
 --- | --- | ---
 0 | Enum | ID is one of the [list](#command_source_ID).
+1 | Behaviour | ID is the behaviour index, or 255 when unknown.
 3 | Broadcast | ID is the [device ID](BROADCAST_PROTOCOL.md#command_adv_header)

 <a name="command_source_ID"></a>